tbnobody/OpenDTU-docs/docs/firmware/configuration/mqtt_settings.md

 ### MQTT Broker Parameter

-This settings are only visible if [MQTT](#enable-mqtt) is enabled.
+These settings are only visible if [MQTT](#enable-mqtt) is enabled.

 #### Hostname :material-form-textbox:{title="Textbox"}

 Host name or IP address of your MQTT broker.
-Make sure your DNS servers are set-up properly if you specify a host name.
+Make sure your DNS servers are set up properly if you specify a host name.

 #### Port :material-form-textbox:{title="Textbox"}